dantard/qrgrading/README.md

 $ pip install .
 ```

+## Introduction

+QRGrader is a set of scripts that allows you to generate and grade multiple choice exams using QR codes.
+The script will generate a QR code for each question
+and the correct answer.
+Students can scan the QR code to check their answers.
+The script will also generate a summary of the results for each question.

+This README file is a guide to use the scripts.
+The scripts are designed to be used in a specific order, so it is important to follow the instructions
+carefully.

+In the following sections, we will explain how to use the scripts, how to generate the exams, how to grade the exams, and how to annotate the exams.

+You can also jump to the [First Exam: Simulation](#first-exam-simulation) which is designed to verify that everything is functioning properly.
+We will simulate
+an exam scenario to ensure the scripts perform as expected.
+Running this test beforehand helps confirm that everything is working correctly before deploying the
+scripts in a real exam setting.

 ## Usage

 All the script command must be executed inside the so-called qr workspace which is